jared-jorgenson/cryptography-project/README.md

 # Cryptography Project
 In this personal project I have looked at some classical ciphers including the Ceaser cipher, the atbash cipher and a simple substitution cipher.
 For each cipher I wrote code which can encrypt secret messages and decrypt the encrypted secret.
+Then I designed and created a GUI that demonstrates these ciphers in action making use of Kivy; a popular Python GUI library.

 You can find more information about these ciphers here: [http://practicalcryptography.com/ciphers/classical-era/](http://practicalcryptography.com/ciphers/classical-era/).

 ## Prerequisites